hmellahi/Frontend-Challenges/README.md

 ## How to Contribute

+Before starting work on a pull request (PR), please create an issue to discuss your proposal.

 - ⭐️ Star this repository to motivate the addition of more challenges
 - 🤓 Solved an interesting problem?
 Feel free to submit it!
 - 🐞 If you find a bug, raise an issue or fix it and send a pull request